Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 The Hebrew word "tsela" translated "rib," in the above verse, can also be translated "side," "chamber" or "plank" and it receives a total of 41 mentions in Scripture.
 Two of those mentions are about the building of Eve, 8 in the building of the Wilderness Tabernacle, 7 in the construction of Solomon's temple, and 11 in Ezekiel's temple.
 This count brings us to 38 of the 41 mentions of this word connected to the building of Eve, the Wilderness Tabernacle, Solomon's Temple, and Ezekiel's Temple.

 In the case of Ezekiel's temple, it is intriguing that "tsela" was translated as "chamber," which is reminiscent of cell structure.
 A cell is the smallest unit containing the properties of life.
 It has a tri-part design, like the temple, consisting of plasma, cytoplasm, and a nucleus.
 The nucleus is where the genetic material is contained.
 Is this what God is describing when He builds Eve?
 Genetic material is known as "the building blocks of life" Adam interestingly names Eve with this possible connection in mind.

 And Adam called his wife’s name Eve, because she was the mother of all living

 — Genesis 3:20

 "Tsela's" first two letters spell "tsel" and means shadow.
-These two letters are also used in the formation of the word for "image" which is "tsalem" as is used in Genesis chapter one which references how created man and woman were designed to shadow God.
+These two letters are also used to form the word for "image," which is "tsalem," as is used in Genesis chapter one, which references how created man and woman were designed to shadow God.

 So God created man in His own image (tsalem); in the image (tsalem) of God He created him; male and female He created them.